 3. File a Complaint with the OCC.
 The Office of the Comptroller of the Currency supervises all national banks and federal savings associations.
 The OCC can help resolve issues with your bank.
 In some instances, they may refer your complaint to the Consumer Financial Protection Bureau which also handles complaints against banks.

 If you have documentation or can support your complaint with facts make an online consumer complaint with the OCC.
-They may be just what you need to get the fraud notation removed.
 You will discover the OCC process moves quickly and efficiently.
 Banks do not like when complaints are made to the OCC.
 You may find the issue resolved, in your favor, with little effort.